Chapter 8 Introduction to the probabilistic programming language Stan

 After transforming the stanfit

-object into a data frame, it’s possible to provide summary plots as the one shown in 10.3.
+object into a data frame, it’s possible to provide summary plots as the one shown in Figure 8.3.
 The package bayesplot

 (Gabry and Mahr 2024) is a wrapper around ggplot2